agrawal-2005/BDA_LAB/README.md

 npm start
 ```

-Include more usage examples or CLI commands here if applicable.
+> You can add more usage examples or CLI commands here as needed.

+---

-## Environment Variables
+## ⚙️ Environment Variables

 Define the environment variables required in the `.env` file.
 Example: